daniel-smyth/penpal/tests/README.md

 ## Tests

-This folder contains all the test files for the Next.js project.
+This folder contains all the test files.
 Tests are run using the Jest testing framework.

 ### Directories

+- `helpers`: Contains mock creator function.
-- `mocks`: This folder contains mock implementations for modules used in the tests.
+- `mocks`: Contains mock implementations for modules used in the tests.

 ### Examples of Usage